Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 # 🥗 Recipe Site Traffic Prediction – Data Science Project

+#### 🔥 Project Overview

-#### This project predicts which recipes are most likely to drive high website traffic when featured on the homepage, helping the product team select recipes that boost customer engagement and subscriptions.
+#### Goal: This project aims to predict which recipes are most likely to drive high traffic on the homepage so marketing and content teams can feature the best dishes—boosting clicks, engagement, and subscriptions.
+It uses machine learning models trained on nutritional and categorical data from a single recipe website.

 ---

-#### 🔥 Project Overview
+#### Project Summary

-This project uses nutritional and category data from recipes to predict high-traffic vs. low-traffic recipes.
-I cleaned and analyzed the data, built machine learning models, and provided actionable recommendations.
-My work also reflects key transferable skills—like data cleaning, variance analysis, and reporting.
+    - Business Goal: Prioritize homepage recipes with high traffic potential (precision ≥ 0.80).

+    - Approach: Use historical recipe data to build and evaluate models that predict high-traffic recipes, using key nutrition and category data.

 **Key Deliverables:**
 - Data validation and cleaning